 For instance, it may refer to the development of our business.
 An increase in demand for a product or for groups of products may change the operating method of the marketing department and sales with regard to a specific target group.
 If we run a shop selling fans, we could make use of average annual temperature ranges to determine when it is profitable to order larger quantities of goods.
 Isn’t that smart?
 And what if we talk about global business?

 The way in which analytics developed around the world is quite simple.
-At the beginning, data were collected and operational reporting was created on their basis.
-Another step was analytics answering the question what happened (in the past) that we received a specific result.
+At the beginning, we acquired data and created operational reporting on its basis.
+Another step was analytics answering the question of what had happened that we received a specific result.
 This was followed by multidimensional analyses in the OLAP data structure.
 These complicated spreadsheets made it possible to process rapidly growing quantities of data within the scope of their mutual relationships.
 Today, instead of asking what happened, we ask why it happened.
 We are entering the era of predictive analytics.

 We should not be like Yahoo

 The history of Yahoo and AltaVista search engines is a similar example.
 While Yahoo may still sound familiar to us now and then, AltaVista was rather doomed to oblivion (it was closed in 2013).
 But let us go back to 1998.

 Two young students of Stanford University make a proposal to AltaVista and Yahoo on the sale of their search engines Google, which contains a modern page segregation algorithm PageRank.
 The asking price is only 1 million USD.
 Both companies refuse.
 In 2002, Yahoo realises that its decision was wrong and evaluates Google at 3 billion USD.
 However, Google sets the price at 5 billion USD and Yahoo refuses to buy.